-HRSA expects approximately \$65,000,000 to be available to fund up to 30 recipients.
-You may apply for a ceiling amount of up to \$10,000,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
-The actual amount available will not be determined until enactment of the final FY 2020 federal appropriation.
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
-The period of performance is April 1, 2020 through March 31, 2021 (1 year).
+HRSA estimates approximately \$75,000,000 to be available annually to fund up to 30 recipients.
+You may apply for a ceiling amount of up to \$7,000,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
+The actual amount available will not be determined until enactment of the final FY 2021 federal appropriation.
+This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds appropriately.
+The period of performance is April 1, 2021 through March 31, 2022 (1 year).

-As noted, HRSA will cap FY 2020 ADAP ERF awards at a maximum of \$10,000,000 with a minimum of \$100,000, subject to the availability of funds.
-HAB will base the amount of each award on the applicant's ability to demonstrate the need for funding to prevent, reduce, or eliminate a waiting list, including through "cost-cutting" and/or "cost-saving" measures, or that need additional funding for a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care.
-HSRA will base funding decisions on an external ORC review and scoring of the criteria published in Section V.1 of this notice.
+As noted, HRSA will cap FY 2021 ADAP ERF awards at a maximum of \$7,000,000 and a minimum of \$100,000, subject to the availability of funds.
+HAB will base the amount of each award on the applicant's ability to demonstrate the need for funding to prevent, reduce, or eliminate a waiting list, including through "cost-cutting" and/or "cost-saving" measures, or the need for additional funding for a current or projected increase in treatment needs aligned with ending the HIV epidemic, or other unanticipated increases in the number of clients in the program due to new diagnoses, re-engagement in care, client loss of income, and/or client loss of health care coverage.
+HRSA will base funding decisions on an external ORC review and scoring of the criteria published in Section V.1 of this notice.